-The tall, dark and impossibly handsome guy from the pool emerges from behind a withering tree trunk.
-His hands are shoved in his pockets, perfect face shadowed by the darkness of the woods.
-The night has a rare chill for August, but in his presence I become impossibly warm.
+The tall, dark and impossibly handsome guy from the pool steps out of a withering tree trunk’s shadow.
+His hands are shoved in his pockets, perfect face cut in half by the darkness of the woods and a ribbon of moonlight.
+The night has a rare chill for August, but in his presence, I become impossibly warm.

 “Forgive me, I didn’t mean to startle you.”
-He takes a step back, closer to the fog of dark shadows behind him.
+He recedes into the fog behind him.

 “Wait!”
 I urge.
 “Don’t go, I was just ...
 I needed to get away from the ... loud music, and fl ... menger—” I shut my mouth the second I stop making sense.
 That’s the last time I mix tequila with Sambuca.

-He chuckles in the dark.
+His chuckle tickles the hair upon the back of my neck.
 “Yes, I find these sorts of soirees equally dull.
 May I join you?”
 He gestures to the log.

-I scoot aside, just as taken aback by his interest in keeping my company as I am by the old-fashioned way in which he talks; with the ghost of a British lilt.
+I scoot aside, just as taken aback by his interest in keeping me company as I am by the old-fashioned way in which he talks; with the ghost of a British lilt.

 “It’s better now that I have company,” I say.
 “Before you came, I was scared a big, ugly monster was going to come out of those trees and—” hiccup, “—eat me.”